 Kill cockroaches.
 These vile creatures love sugar, but they don’t love baking powder.
 If you mix the two in equal amounts, the roaches come for the sugar and die from the baking powder.
 Or maybe the fructose overloads their tiny roach livers?

 Clean grit and grime off your hands.
 Sometimes, soap doesn’t do the trick.
 Sometimes, you need something physically abrasive to really clean your hands.
 A handful of coarse sugar, a bit of water, and some frantic rubbing will get almost anything off your filthy hands.

 Next to the potato and iceberg lettuce, it’s America’s favorite vegetable!
-It’s also actually a grain, albeit a grain loaded with sugar and government money, and imbued with an attractive crisp juiciness.
+It’s also actually a grain, albeit a grain loaded with sugar and imbued with an attractive crisp juiciness.
 We don’t eat it, but are there any non-culinary uses for corn (and its derivative products)?

 Cornmeal can kill athlete’s foot.
 Fill a large pot or pan about an inch deep with basic cornmeal and add water.
 Let the mixture sit for at least an hour, then place the affected foot in the pot.
 Soak your feet to improve your fungal situation.
-Really makes you wanna eat the stuff, huh?
 You can also use dry meal as foot powder.

 Make a dry shampoo out of oatmeal.
 Grind up a cup of oatmeal and add a cup of baking soda, making sure to mix well.
 Add a bit to your oily hair and rub it in, allowing it time to soak up the oils.
 Brush or shake it out and add more as needed.

 Get Creative with Wheat Flour